kyma-project/kyma/docs/service-catalog/03-04-experimental-features.md

 To enable the CRDs feature in the Service Catalog, override the **service-catalog-apiserver.enabled** and **service-catalog-crds.enabled** parameters in the installation file:
-- For the local installation, add the `service-catalog-overrides` ConfigMap to the cluster before the installation starts:
+- For the local installation, modify the `service-catalog-overrides` ConfigMap in the [installer-config-local.yaml](https://github.com/kyma-project/kyma/blob/master/installation/resources/installer-config-local.yaml.tpl#L73) file:
     ```
     apiVersion: v1
     kind: ConfigMap